 These are the last three of my general nutrition Top Shelf.
 (Then we go on to the best books about CLEANSING, the best books for PARENTS, and the best books on VEGETABLE GARDENING.)
 Again, if you want to buy the book, click on it for a link to Amazon.

 Steven Arlin’s Raw Power, for anyone who wants to build muscle mass or compete athletically not eating animal flesh or dairy products.
-I’m just a girl, not a true bodybuilder, but I love weight training, and this book long ago helped me let go of protein powders and bars and hold my own, strength-wise, with much-younger, carnivorous weightlifting friends.
+I’m just a girl, not a true bodybuilder, but I love weight training, and this book long ago helped me hold my own, strength-wise, with much-younger, carnivorous weightlifting friends.
 Arlin has eaten a 100% raw vegan diet for 20 years and would be the biggest guy in most gyms’ free-weight rooms.
 His recipes are interesting and unique. (p.s.
 Those of you blogging here recently about men who need to gain weight, Arlin eats a lot of raw olives, as well as avocadoes, nuts, and coconut.)